-Terry Gibson is a researcher and consultant in the field of organisational, community and individual learning and change.
+Terry Gibson is a practitioner, researcher and writer in the field of International Development with a thematic focus on Disaster Reduction.

-His focus is on bridging theory and practice, linking academic insights with action.
-Most recently he has been researching and writing independently on the theme of local action and learning (see ‘Ideas and Stuff‘).
-Previously he worked for seven years as a director of the Global Network for Disaster Reduction, focusing particularly on the development of the innovative ‘Frontline’ programme which gathers and shares knowledge and experience from local communities across the globe to drive change locally and nationally.
+He emphasises bridging theory, policy and practice.
+He sees the local and community level as a critical action scene and recognises that linking policy and action to ‘the last mile’ is often challenging.
+He recognises the key role of local and national level Civil Society and much of his work is both supporting and advocating for effective connection of policy and practice to this level.
+See detail of his work in this arena in ‘Ideas and Stuff‘.
+Previously he worked for eight years as a director of the Global Network for Disaster Reduction, focusing particularly on the development of the innovative ‘Views from the Frontline’ and ‘Frontline’ programmes which gather and shares knowledge and experience from local communities across the globe to drive change locally and nationally.
 During that time he also completed a doctorate at Manchester University titled ‘Horizontal Learning and Social Media in an International Development Network’ and continues to link action and research in his work with organisations and groups.

 “you have always been a fantastic bridge between academia and practice”: (Prof. Mark Pelling, Kings College, London)